-Figure 3 below shows the breakdown in the average annual domestic bill for Power NI consumers over the past few years and illustrates the variation caused by various components of the tariff.
-As expected, it can be seen that the variations in the tariffs are largely driven by variations in the wholesale cost component of Power NI costs and resulting over/under recovery positions.
+Figure 3 below shows the breakdown in the average annual domestic bill for Power NI consumers for the last two years and illustrates the variation caused by various components of the tariff.
+As expected, it can be seen that the variations in the tariffs are largely driven by variations in the wholesale cost component of Power NI costs.

 The average annual bill amounts have been calculated based on the standard domestic tariff set at each tariff review (including VAT) and are based on an average annual consumption of 3,200 kWh2 (this is a GB standard usage figure for tariff comparisons).
-Figure 3 shows that the annual bill based on a usage of 3,200 based on a credit customer (no direct debit) on the standard tariff will be £524 inclusive of VAT.
-This compares with a previous equivalent annual bill (based on the tariff set at July 2013) of £577.
-Customers will save on average over £50 per annum.
+Figure 3 shows that the annual bill based on a usage of 3,200 based on a credit customer (non direct debit) on the standard tariff will be £470 inclusive of VAT.
+This compares with a previous equivalent annual bill (based on the tariff set at April 2015) of £524.
+On this basis, customers will save on average over £50 per annum.